 Important: Garmin Connect doesn't allow two versions of the same activity in your account.
 This is why you have to delete the original version of the activity before you upload the new one.
 Be aware that by deleting the activity, you will lost any custom information you added that is not part of the data file, like activity name, comments etc.

-After the original activity is deleted, click on the big Plus sign at the top left of the page, and select 'Import data'
+After the original activity is deleted, click on the cloud icon at the top left of the page, and select 'Import data'

 Click the 'Browse' link, select the new activity file, and click the 'Import Data' button.